kptdev/kpt/site/reference/cli/fn/eval/README.md

   the key of an already exported environment variable.

 --exec:
-  Path to the local executable binary to execute as a function. `eval` executes only one function, so do not use `--image` flag with this flag.
+  Path to the local executable binary to execute as a function.
+Quotes are needed if the executable requires arguments. `eval` executes only one function, so do not use `--image` flag with this flag.
 This is useful for testing function locally during development.
 It enables faster dev iterations by avoiding the function to be published as container image.

 --fn-config:
   Path to the file containing `functionConfig` for the function.